-Contact time 1 tutorial per week, 2 lectures per week
+Contact time 2 lectures per week, 1 tutorial per week

 Department Anthropology, Archaeology and Development Studies

 This introduction to social anthropology introduces basic themes of the discipline including ritual, religion, marriage and sex.
 It combines classic studies with recent scholarship, and asks the 'big question' about human society and human cultures that offer challenging perspectives on the world we live in.